Qiewa QPower Review: Overview

 However, the QPower folds to very compact dimensions for storing, thanks to its telescoping stem, folding handlebars, and a folding stem.
-The QPower’s folded dimensions are 46-inches by 11-inches by 17-inches.
+The QPower’s folded dimensions are 45-inches by 11-inches by 17-inches.

-This is quite compact and is actually smaller in folded width and height than the rather compact 27 lb Xiaomi Mi M365 (42-inches by 17-inches by 19-inches).
+This is quite compact and is actually smaller in folded width and height than the rather compact 26-lb Xiaomi Mi M365 (42-inches by 17-inches by 19-inches).

 The folding mechanism looks beefy and incorporates a secondary locking pin for added safety.
 The scooter cannot be folded with the locking pin in place.
 Once folded, the stem locks into place for carrying, though its weight makes this difficult with one hand.

-The Qiewa uses the ubiquitous LCD display/trigger throttle combination.
-This component has a reasonably bright display that can be seen at night and lots of adjustable settings for tuning the acceleration / electronic braking characteristics of the scooter.
-However, the trigger-style throttle is disliked by many riders due to its poor ergonomics.
+The Qiewa uses the ubiquitous QS-S4 trigger throttle.
+This component has a reasonably bright LCD display that can be seen at night and lots of adjustable settings for tuning the acceleration / electronic braking characteristics of the scooter.
+However, the trigger throttle is disliked by many riders due to its poor ergonomics.

 The QPower has large front LED headlights and red taillights.
 The headlights are bright but lack optics, so the light tends to diverge quickly.